Riizade/Homebrew-Garbage/rules.md

 Expandability
 -----
 The core rules are designed to be simple enough and generic enough to implement aspects of any other game system into this framework.
-Many interesting parts of other systems, such as feats, spells, and powers from Dungeons and Dragons will fit into the general framework of "abilities" in this system.
-More broad traits and involved mechanics might be adapted into the "styles" framework in this system.
+Many interesting parts of other systems, such as feats, spells, and powers from Dungeons and Dragons will fit into the general framework of "*Abilities*" in this system.
+More broad traits and involved mechanics might be adapted into the "*Style*" or "*Talent*" framework in this system.
 GMs should feel comfortable writing homebrew abilities and styles due to the lightweight nature of the system.

 Work in Progress
 =====